fraktaler-3-3

 The default formula is the Mandelbrot set, with one line with |X|, |Y|, -X, -Y all unchecked and P=2.
 This corresponds to the familiar formula (X+iY)^2 + C. If you check both |X| and |Y| then you get the Burning Ship (|X|+i|Y|)^2 + C, if instead you check -Y you get the Mandelbar (aka Tricorn) (X-iY)^2 + C. The + button on the right lets you add more than one formula, which can be edited independently.
 These are iterated in an interleaved fashion, one line after the other in a loop, creating hybrid escape time fractals.
 Note: reference orbit processing and memory requirements increase with each line (N lines need N times the amounts total as 1 line);.

-Clicking the adbanced button converts the formula to a list of opcodes:
+Clicking the advanced button converts the formula to a list of opcodes:

 store